 In 2017, the Doherty Institute received $1.2 million from the Victorian State Government through the Department of Health and Human Services (DHHS) to establish the Melbourne HIV Cure Consortium (MHCC) – a collaborative research effort comprising experts in virology, immunology, drug development, neuroscience, and social research collaborating to accelerate efforts to find a cure for HIV.

-Applications for the next round of Melbourne HIV Cure Consortium Small Grants will open on Monday, 28 January and close on Friday, 1 March at 6.00pm.
+Applications for the next round of Melbourne HIV Cure Consortium Small Grants will open late 2020.

 Why a cure for HIV is needed